WTMBerlin/generative-ai-course/README.md

 First of all, welcome to the first Women Techmakers Berlin - Generative AI Course!
 This is going to be a challenging but exciting journey to getting started in the Generative AI world.

-This guide covers all the steps needed to prepare for the workshops.
+This guide covers all the information needed to prepare for the workshops.
 Please ensure you have all the tools installed and ready to go before starting the course.

 > You might feel a bit overwhelmed sometimes, especially if it is the first time you are hearing about some of these tools and concepts.
 Please bear with us! :bear: Just try to get the main concept, and use the community to get help, sharing any doubts or problems you encounter during the process